goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 : When inputs violate constraints, reject the input.

 ####Referential Integrity

-: When all foreign key constraints are enforced
+> When all foreign key constraints are enforced

-> * i.e. no <ins>dangling references</ins>
+* no <ins>dangling references</ins>
-> * i.e. no references to non-existent relations
+* no references to non-existent relations

+**Composite Key**
+: requires multiple keys to uniquely identify it

 ##Database Design